Jonathan Wylie is a writer, educator and podcaster. You can hear the audio version of this article, and others, on the Unpacking iOS podcast

 The Lure of Inbox Zero

 Email.
 It never seems to stop.
-Seemingly, there is no escape.
+There is seemingly no escape.
 However, it doesn't need to be the nightmare that you fear.
 The iOS Mail app for iPhone and iPad is packed full of hidden features that you can use to your advantage.
 Yes, there are other email apps in the App Store, but don't abandon the Apple Mail app for iPhone & iPad until you have explored all that it has to offer.

 1. Change “Sent from my iPhone” Signature